Benin

 The disease places a significant economic strain on Benin’s development.
 The World Bank estimates that households in Benin spend approximately one-quarter of their annual income on the prevention and treatment of malaria.[4]

-The national malaria case management guidelines follow WHO guidelines and standards.
+The National Malaria Case Management (NMCM) guidelines follow WHO guidelines and standards.
+This is geared towards the attainment of 99% of all suspected malaria cases tested, 99% of all confirmed malaria cases correctly treated, and 100% of severe malaria cases correctly managed in public and authorized private health facilities and at the community level.
 For severe malaria, treatment guidelines recommend injectable artesunate as the first-line treatment; second-line treatment would be injectable artemether, and third-line would be quinine.
-These initial therapies for severe disease would be followed by a full course of artemisinin combination therapies (ACTs) to avoid artemisinin monotherapy.[1]
+These initial therapies for severe malaria would be followed by a full course of Artemisinin Combination Therapies (ACTs) to avoid artemisinin monotherapy.[1]

 Malaria in pregnancy